Sustainable Self-Care “Take Care of You”

 WHY Simple Stretching and Breathing?

-A way to retrain the brain to help the mind work in a more positive, healthier way
+3. A way to retrain the brain to help the mind work in more positive, healthier ways (called neuroplasticity).

 And that's just the short list.